uz1pk/Simple-Tourism-Website/README.md

-# Simple-Tourism-Website
+# Simple-Japanese-Tourism-Website
-A simple tourism website hosted/used locally using only HTML and CSS
+A simple japanese tourism website hosted/used locally using only HTML and CSS